TinySkillet/Notes/Linux File System.md

 opt is usually where manually installed software from vendors reside.

 #### 8. proc
-proc is where you will find sudo files that contain information about system processes and resources.
-Every process will have a directory here
+proc is where you will find psuedo files that contain information about system processes and resources.
+Every process will have a directory here which contains information on that process.

+**For example**: If you navigate to a process, say `/proc/2244` , you will see all kinds of psuedo files.
+This is much like dev where they are not exactly files in the system.
+This is the kernel translating other information to appear as files.

+You can also find information for CPU for example `/proc/cpuinfo`, or uptime '/proc/'
+#### 9.